Your F3 Options Explained

 Option 2: Find a fellowship post

-Option 3: Take a Trust-grade post
+Option 3: Take a trust grade post

-Option 4: Locum and/or bank work
+Option 4: Locum work

 Option 5: Work overseas

-Option 1: Jump Back into Training in February 2022
+Option 1: Jump Back into Training in February 2023

 🤷 What to expect